casper-network/docs-archive/theory/highway.rst

 Adjusting round exponent
 ------------------------

 We need to make it clear what the semantics is of adjusting the round exponent.
-First we want to say that the mechanics of messages creation requires that a validator knows what exponent he was using at any tick.
+First, we want to say that the mechanics of messages creation requires that a validator knows what exponent he was using at any tick.
 This can be formalized by saying that for any validator :math:`v` there is a function :math:`n_v: Int \to Int`, assigning an exponent to be used by :math:`v` in any given tick.

 When a validator wants to adjust its round exponent, this must be done at a tick that happens to be the boundary of both the old-length round and the new-length round.
 Mathematically this transforms into saying that :math:`n_v(i) = n_v(i-1)` unless :math:`i` is a multiple of both :math:`2^{n_v(i)}` and :math:`2^{n_v(i-1)}`.